TotoWang-hhh/TotoWang-hhh/README.md

 [More >](https://github.com/charmy-dev/charmy)

-I will pause my personal role in Suzaku due to a planned start over of this project, and the priority of Apple Glass Effect With Pygame mentioned below.
-You may wish to come back to here very often to learn more about our new project with same aims and technologies, which we called it Charmy.

 ### Apple Glass Effect With Pygame
 This is a project aimed to implement Apple's new liquid glass effect using Pygame.
 [More >](https://github.com/totowang-hhh/AppleGlassEffect)